CCPBioSim/qmmm-workshop/README.md

 Now, the first umbrella sampling simulation should start, and you will see new files written in the directory `rc-1.80`.
 Values of the reaction coordinate at each simulation step (1 fs) are collected in `rc-1.80/rc-1.80_1.tra`.

 Running these umbrella sampling simulations will take a little while (~25 minutes).
 While you are waiting, you can download the `wt.sp20.top` file and the restart file you selected (e.g. `md5.rst`) to your PC and load & view in VMD.
-See further below, [Visualising the umbrella sampling simulation in VMD](#Visualising-the-umbrella-sampling-simulation-in-VMD).
+See further below, [Visualising the umbrella sampling simulation in VMD](####Visualising-the-umbrella-sampling-simulation-in-VMD).

-You can continue with the next step, [**Calculating a potential energy profile using sequential QM/MM minimisations**](#Calculating-a-potential-energy-profile-using-sequential-QM/MM-minimisations), once the umbrella sampling window with reaction coordinate value -0.3 has finished, i.e. `rc-0.30/rc-0.30_1.tra` is complete (1000 lines), which should take ~10-12 minutes.
+You can continue with the next part of the tutorial, [**Calculating a potential energy profile using sequential QM/MM minimisations**](###Calculating-a-potential-energy-profile-using-sequential-QM/MM-minimisations), once the umbrella sampling window with reaction coordinate value -0.3 has finished, i.e. `rc-0.30/rc-0.30_1.tra` is complete (1000 lines), which should take ~10-12 minutes.

 #### Analysis: the free energy profile for the reaction